Tecktron/html-partials-compiler/README.md

 This is open source software.
 Your help, in any capacity, is greatly appreciated.

 ## Background & Purpose
-So, I've been using npm as a build tool, it's simplifies things not having to install grunt/gulp/etc. I was building a new multipage site and wanted to build the html files using reuseable partials to keep everything organized.
-The goal here, changing the common header in just one place, running the build and having the html files automatically updated.
+So I've been using npm as a build tool as I find it simplifies things not having to install grunt/gulp/etc. I was building a new multipage site and wanted to build the base html files using reusable partials to keep everything organized.
+My goal here is to change the common header in just one place, running the build and having the base html files updated.
 Seems like a basic idea, but I couldn't find an npm package to do just this, so I made one.
-I then wanted some very basic conditions avaliable, like if I'm building a `debug` build, I didn't want include a particular partial (in my case the google analytics code), so I added that in also.
+I then figured that wanted some very basic conditions available, like if I'm building a `debug` build, I didn't want include a particular partial (in my case the google analytics code), so I added that feature in also.

 Please note that this was not created as a runtime compiler.
 There are plenty of packages out there that do that sort of thing.
 This is a build tool and can actually be used on any text file.
 It's basically type of search and replace tool.